Altinn/altinn-studio-docs/content/app/development/data/data-model/_index.en.md

 ---
-title: Datamodell i Altinn Studio
+title: Datamodels in Altinn Studio
-linktitle: Datamodell
+linktitle: Datamodel
-description: Informasjon om datamodeller og datamodellering i Altinn Studio
+description: Information about datamodels and datamodelling in Altinn Studio
 weight: 100
 ---